Tiramisu Cheesecake Dessert

 - Preheat oven to 325°.
 Layer half of the wafers in a greased 13x9-in. baking dish.
 In a small bowl, dissolve 2 teaspoons coffee granules in 2 tablespoons hot water; brush 1 tablespoon mixture over wafers.
 Set remaining mixture aside.

 - In a large bowl, beat cream cheese and sugar until smooth.
 Beat in sour cream.
 Add eggs; beat on low speed just until blended.
 Remove half of the filling to another bowl.
-Dissolve remaining coffee granules in remaining hot water; stir into one portion of filling.
+Dissolve the remaining 3 teaspoons coffee granules in the remaining 1 tablespoon hot water; stir into 1 portion of filling.
 Spread over wafers.

 - Layer remaining wafers over top; brush with reserved coffee mixture.
 Spread with remaining filling.

 - Bake 40-45 minutes or until center is almost set.
 Cool on a wire rack 10 minutes.
 Loosen sides from dish with a knife.
 Cool 1 hour longer.
 Refrigerate overnight, covering when completely cooled.